ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 If your pod configuration has an image pull secret that uses an API key, check that the API key credentials are set up correctly.
 {: shortdesc}

 The following steps assume that the API key stores the credentials of a service ID.
-If you set up your image pull secret to use an API key of an individual user, you must verify that user's {{site.data.keyword.Bluemix_notm}} IAM permissions and credentials.
+If you set up your image pull secret to use an API key of an individual user, you must verify that user's {{site.data.keyword.cloud_notm}} IAM permissions and credentials.
 {: note}

 1. Find the service ID that API key uses for the image pull secret by reviewing the **Description**.
 The service ID that is created with the cluster says `ID for <cluster_name>` and is used in the `default` Kubernetes namespace.
-If you created another service ID such as to access a different Kubernetes namespace or to modify {{site.data.keyword.Bluemix_notm}} IAM permissions, you customized the description.
+If you created another service ID such as to access a different Kubernetes namespace or to modify {{site.data.keyword.cloud_notm}} IAM permissions, you customized the description.
     ```
     ibmcloud iam service-ids
     ```